SUMMER 2022 MBWEDNESDAYS SUMMARY

 We started slowly, but the Blackburnian Warbler foretold the possibilities for the day.
 The splotchy yellow-red Scarlet Tanager is a reminder that fall birds require extra effort to identify.
 The immature Barred Owl was first heard hissing and complaining about our presence and then seen by all.
 The park has an amazing selection of ecological gems – marshes, lakes, meadows, and woods.
 I would recommend several trips at all times of the year.
 With such a varied habitat it should be possible to plump up your County List in short order.
 Non-lister Kim’s Isanti List remains a multiple of its original – i.e., zero.
 Mine started there.

 We returned to the town of Isanti to visit the Wastewater Treatment Facility – not Sewage Ponds (right you are, George Vania!).
-Isanti is technically Izatys, by the way: see https://genealogytrails.com/minn/isanti/history_naming.html.
+Isanti is technically Izatys: see https://genealogytrails.com/minn/isanti/history_naming.html.
 We had fair success, finding Least, Semipalmated, Baird’s, and Spotted Sandpipers.
 Swallows were present along with Wilson’s Snipe and other birds.
 Returning to the cars, Kim stopped to deploy the Agitator 5000 in a row of trees between the soccer fields and the WTP.
 Cedar Waxwings were chasing a hatch of insects.
 Other birds were in on the action.
 That’s when our ego ballooned to aspire to see 20 warblers in one day [we finished with 16 –KRE].
 Or at least beating the other MBWednesday counts.
 The Palm Warbler was another challenging fall migrant, but Kim’s expert eye did not need a bobbing tail to confirm.

 The rest of the parks and stops were interesting if unremarkable except for their topography.
 Lunch was at Wayside Prairie Park–Poor Fen (look that up), and Brad found a Canada Warbler.
 We picked up Ovenbird and several other warblers.
 On a roll!
 We stopped at the Rum River Boat Launch and were rewarded with Golden-winged Warblers.

 By late afternoon it was time to return to “Izatys” to begin our journey home.
 Brad and I decided to postpone the Twin Cities traffic headache and returned to the Isanti WTP.
-No additional shorebirds, but we did close the day with a Gray-blue Gnatcatcher.
+No additional shorebirds, but we did close the day with a "Gray-blue" Gnatcatcher.

-Total Isanti County List for JQ = 76 – by doing exactly as his sticker awarded earlier for Junior Tour Leader required – showing up to ruin it for Kim.
-I showed him!
+Total Isanti County List for JQ = 76 – by doing exactly as my Junior Tour Leader sticker required – showing up to ruin it for Kim.
+I showed him! [ KRE: When I noticed this sticker among other trinkets for sale by a grade schooler for a penny, I gave her a quarter instead, knowing it was perfect for John: "I had a marvelous time ruining everything." ]

 Reptiles: toad, green tree frog (in the porta potty at Wayside Prairie Park–Poor Fen) and several leopard frogs.
 Which I like to interpret as a sign of park health.
 Mammals: I only remember “gophers”, red squirrels, and chipmunks scolding us on the trails.